 Being a common sexually transmitted infection, genital herpes is primarily caused by Type 2 herpes simplex virus (HSV-2).

-Transmission of this virus is usually sexual as herpes is contracted through the exchange of fluids during sexual relations with an infected person via sexual intercourse (penetrative, oral and anal).
+Transmission of this virus is usually sexual as herpes is contracted through the exchange of fluids during sexual relation with an infected person via sexual intercourse (penetrative, oral and anal).
 It can also be transmitted through the exchange of saliva while kissing or other close body contact.
+Hence you can find HSV-1 or HSV-2 in saliva, semen and vaginal secretions.

 Symptoms of Genital Herpes